ren-lab/HiCNorm/README.md

 		Show this help message and exit

 ## Genomic Feature Files
-Genomic feature files for GRCh38, hg19, mm10, and mm9 can be found at http://enhancer.sdsc.edu/yunjiang/resources/genomic_features/.
+Genomic feature files for GRCh38, hg19, mm10, and mm9 can be found at -here](http://enhancer.sdsc.edu/yunjiang/resources/genomic_features/).

+## Citation

+If you use HiCNorm, please cite the following paper:

+- Hu M, Deng K, Selvaraj S, Qin ZS, Ren B and Liu JS (2012) HiCNorm: removing biases in Hi-C data via Poisson regression.
+(2012) Bioinformatics 28 (23), 3131-3133.